akespresso/assignment/README.md

 ## Sample files

-The folder `demoData/` includes 3 sample files for your testing:
+The folder `demoData/` includes 3 sample files for your tests:

 - `demoData1.xslx` should be used with email sample@ask.com and be parsed into the `questionnaires` table.
 The
 - `demoData2.xslx` should be used with email sample@question.com and also be parsed into `questionnaires` table